aaronkyle/social-development/README.md

 This repository is intended as a resource for people interested in, or working with, [social policy](http://applied-anthro.com/terms/social-policy/).

 Social policy is articulated and manifested in a variety of forms.
 Tracking these these articulations over time and across institutions is difficult.
-Policy formulations change and evolve, and the relationship between seemingly similar terms and concepts is sometime obtuse and counter-intuitive.
+Policy formulations change and evolve, and the relationship between seemingly similar terms and concepts is sometimes obtuse and counter-intuitive.

-This resource compiles manifestations of social policy attempts to organize and contextualize different manifestations in relation to one another.
-I hope to facilitate, for myself and others, the capacity to rapidly compare and comprehend manifestations of international social policy to better appreciate their inter-connectedness and their nuance.
-I
+This is my attempt to organize and contextualize different manifestations of social policy in relationship to one another.
+I hope that others might also be able to use this resource to more readily compare and comprehend manifestations of international social policy and to appreciate their inter-connectedness and their nuance.

 ## Caveats and Disclaimers